What’s wrong with The Marriage Vow

 Great!
 Fantastic.
 I’m glad to hear that The Family Leader and all signatories of The Marriage Vow are fully behind protecting freedom of of expression for everyone who agrees with them on everything.
 Now let’s hear how they feel about those who don’t.

-6 thoughts on “What’s wrong with The Marriage Vow”
+6 Replies to “What’s wrong with The Marriage Vow”

 1. I did a small twitter rant about Bachman signing this thing… so then a buddy of mine (who is a devote conservative) told me I was wrong and needed to READ THE ACTUAL DOCUMENT.